DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 ---
-title: Learning about PCI-e: Writing a kernel driver
+title: Learning about PCI-e: Driver & DMA
-date: 2024-05-11
+date: 2024-05-25
 tags: pci-e, qemu, c
-slug: pcie-driver
+slug: pcie-driver-dma
-ddeviceescription: Creating a very simple driver for a simple PCI-e device (in QEMU)
+description: Creating a simple driver for a simple PCI-e device (in QEMU)
+incomplete: yes
 ---

-In the [previous entry](/learning-pcie.html) we covered the implementation of a trivial PCI-e device, which allowed us to read and write to it, 32 bits at a time.
+In the [previous entry](/learning-pcie.html) we covered the implementation of a trivial PCI-e device, which allowed us to read and write to it, 32 bits at a time, by relying on manual peek/poke with a hardcoded address (`0xfe000000`) which came from copy-pasting the address of BAR0 from `lspci`.

-Instead of relying on manual peek/poke, we should work on talking to the device in a more structured way, through a [character device]().

-Before, we were running `devmem 0xfeb00000` and `0xfeb00000` came from copy-pasting the address of BAR0, which we got from running `lspci`.

-Now, we need to get this address in a programmatic fashion:

-- Register a PCI driver
-- Probe
-	- get available BAR ids
-	- get BAR addr + len

-## Initializing the adapter
+To get this address programmatically, we need to ask the PCI subsystem for the details of the memory mapping for this device.

-make a [pci_driver](https://elixir.bootlin.com/linux/v6.9/source/include/linux/pci.h#L887) struct, which requires two fields:
+First, we need to make a [struct pci_driver](https://elixir.bootlin.com/linux/v6.9/source/include/linux/pci.h#L887), which only requires two fields: a table of supported devices, and a `probe` function.

-A table of supported devices, by device/vendor ID:
+The table of supported devices is an array of the pairs of device/vendor IDs which this driver supports:

 ```c
 static struct pci_device_id gpu_id_tbl[] = {